 Check Your Approved List of Sites

-2. Scroll down to Pop-Ups and click on the large “Manage exceptions” button.
+2. Scroll down to Allow and click on a three dots icon.

 Scan for Malware

 1. Google search to find and install an antivirus program such as Malwarebytes Anti-Malware, because it's possible that the pop-ups aren’t coming from websites you visit.
 They may be originating from annoying software that’s causing a bit of trouble on your system.
 Download it, install it.

 2. Run a full scan of your system – preferably in Safe Mode, if you can.
 If you don’t find anything, try another app or two just to be sure: Avast is another good option.